Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Introduction

-In summary, this paper makes the following contributions: \begin{itemize}[topsep=0pt] \item Identifying \emph{latent learning} of information that may be useful in future tasks as a key gap between natural and artificial intelligence. \item Demonstrating this gap through novel benchmarks and reinterpretations of prior results. \item Arguing that episodic memory (or nonparametric retrieval) can bridge this gap by bringing relevant information to more flexible online systems. \item Confirming empirically that oracle retrieval can help to overcome this gap, thus motivating episodic memory systems as an important area of research for AI. \item Highlighting the importance of \emph{within-example} in-context learning for learning to use information \emph{across} retrieved examples. \end{itemize}
+In summary, this paper makes the following contributions: \begin{itemize}[topsep=0pt] \item Identifying \emph{latent learning} of information that may be useful in future tasks as a key gap between natural and artificial intelligence. \item Demonstrating this gap through novel benchmarks and reinterpretations of prior results. \item Arguing that episodic memory (or nonparametric retrieval) can bridge this gap by making relevant information available to more flexible online systems. \item Confirming empirically that oracle retrieval can help to overcome this gap, thus motivating episodic memory systems as an important area of research for AI. \item Highlighting features that contribute to learning to use retrieved information---particularly the importance of \emph{within-episode} in-context learning experience for learning to use information \emph{across} retrieved episodes. \item Relating these findings to the potential role of offline and online episodic replay in enabling certain types of flexible generalization in natural intelligence. \end{itemize}

-These results shed light on some differences between natural and artificial intelligence, suggest new perspectives on extant practices like RAG, and may inspire new research in both cognitive science and AI.
+These results shed light on some differences between natural and artificial intelligence, suggest new perspectives on extant practices such as RAG, and may inspire new research in both cognitive science and AI.